Tools, materials, construction and flying.

 These models are very light.
 Mine weigh around 5 grams ready to fly.
 They will be fragile if you can't find hard balsa for the fuselage and so will require careful handling.

-If you prefer to make them stronger and don't mind them coming out a bit heavier, replace the balsa fuselage and tail surfaces with stronger materials.
+If you prefer to make the Easy Mini even stronger and don't mind it coming out a fair bit heavier, replace the balsa fuselage and tail surfaces with stronger materials.
 Using 2.5mm spruce strip or sheet for the fuselage and 0.4mm ply for the tail surfaces will make the model much more durable though it won't glide quite so well due to the increased flying weight.
 I made one this way, which increased its weight to 9.6 grams.
-This doesn't affect the height it will reach on launch.
+Most of the weight increase is due to heavier tail surfaces and the additional noseweight need to counterbalance them.
+This doubling of flying weight doesn't affect the height it will reach on launch.
 In fact it may even get a bit higher, but it will glide faster and so won't stay up as long or be lost upward in a thermal quite so easily.
-Thin ply and spruce are available from all good model aircraft shops and online sources.
+Thin ply and spruce are available from all good hobby shops that sell model aircraft kits and components and from online sources.

 The model shown on the right having its balance checked has a spruce fuselage and 0.4mm ply tail surfaces.
 Notice that by comparison with the models in the box, shown above, quite a lot more nose weight was needed to balance the heavier tail surfaces and rear fuselage, but it still flies well.